Sectionalism: In the United States

 Historians do agree that social and cultural institutions were very different in the North and South.
 In the South, wealthy white men owned all of the quality land, leaving poor white farmers with marginal lands of low productivity.
 Fears of slave revolts and abolitionist propaganda made the South militantly hostile to suspicious ideas.
 Members and politicians of the newly formed Republican Party were extremely critical of Southern society and argued that the system of free labor in place in the North resulted in much more prosperity.
 Republicans criticizing the Southern system of slavery would commonly cite the larger population growth of the Northern states, alongside their rapid growth in factories, farms, and schools as evidence of the superiority of a free labor system.

-Southerners argued that it was the North that was changing, and was prone to new "isms", while the South remained true to the historic republican values of the Founding Fathers (many of whom owned slaves, including Washington, Jefferson, and Madison).
+Southerners argued that it was the North that was changing and was prone to new "isms", while the South remained true to the historic republican values of the Founding Fathers (many of whom owned slaves, including Washington, Jefferson, and Madison).
 The issue of accepting slavery (in the guise of rejecting slave-owning bishops and missionaries) split the largest religious denominations (the Methodist, Baptist, and Presbyterian churches) into separate Northern and Southern denominations.
 Industrialization meant that seven out of eight European immigrants settled in the North.
 The movement of twice as many whites leaving the South for the North contributed to the South's defensive-aggressive political behavior.

-Sectionalism has also existed in the American West.
-Farmers in the late 19th century, who were exploited by railroads headquartered in the East, supported the Populist political movement.
+The Western United States was also growing due to the innovations of the railway system and the massive boom in the steel industry.
+The expansion of the railway system paved the way for agriculturists to produce wool and grain.
+Westerners were able to develop their own strong sectional identity and embrace their region's uniqueness while the Easterners looked down on the Westerners.